Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 We recommend synchronizing your ESPs regularly or after each major system update.
 By default, all EFI System partitions contain the same files after installation.
 However, after a major system update, synchronizing the ESPs is crucial to ensure the content remains up-to-date.

-///

-<a name="script"></a>

-#### Script

-/// details | **Unfold this section**

-If your EFI System Partition is not mirrored in RAID, running a script is the best way to keep them synchronized.

-Below is a script you can use to manually synchronize the ESPs.
-You can also set up an automated script to synchronize the partitions daily or whenever the system boots up.
+Running a script is an effective way to keep your partitions regularly synchronized.
+Below is a script you can use to manually sync your ESPs.
+Alternatively, you can set up an automated script to sync them daily or whenever the system boots.

 Before executing the script, ensure that `rsync` is installed on your system: